Japanese Pink Salt Recipe That’s Blowing Up on TikTok for a Reason

 I’ve even used this minimalist mindset in family meals — like when I figured out how to make saltfish balls with what we had in the freezer.
 It’s not about excess.
 It’s about intention.

-When it feels too co
+When it feels too complicated, it usually is.

 How I First Heard About the Japanese Salt Diet Recipe